shreyasbapat/shreyasbapat/README.md

 </p>

 ---
 ✨ I'm a software engineer and I love building products.
-I’m passionate about wide variety of computer science topics, but I like to work on performance aspect of stuff.
-I am also an advocate for building, fostering and supporting open-source projects.

-I’m also a big advocate for building open and inclusive communities which led me to make the EinsteinPy Project community a better place to be in.
-I like to payback to the society, so I am also contributing to some organisations which work on similar lines.
 When I'm not coding you can find me gazing stars using my telescope 🔭.

-- 😄 My Pronouns: He/Him/His
-- 💬 Ask me about: Java, Python, Golang, Springboot, Kubernetes, Ceph
 - 📫 How to reach me: [@shreyasb94](https://twitter.com/shreyasb94)
 - ⚡ Fun fact: 0.1 + 0.2 is not 0.3, its 0.30000000000000004